cleveritcz/auto-molecule/README.md

 ## Example

-We prepared example role for test functionality of automated testing ansible roles.
+We prepared example roles for test functionality of automated testing ansible roles.

-Just make these three steps and you will find all features which I added to molecule:
+Just make these six steps and you will find all features which I added to molecule:

 1. Choose from group_vars/all/main.yml distributions for testing
 2. Replace git repositories for yours or just leave it as it is for example in git.yml